calvinl/ng-phonegap/README.md

 # Angular PhoneGap

 A workflow for building kick-ass mobile apps using PhoneGap and AngularJS.
+This README is biased toward iOS apps on PhoneGap, but it will aim to be platform-agnostic in the future.

 ## Getting Started

 ### Requirements

-To use this tool, you'll need the following installed: `npm`, `grunt`, and `cordova` (install instructions below).
+To use this tool, you'll need the following installed: `npm`, `grunt`, and `cordova` (3.0).
+Follow the instructions below.
+You'll also need XCode for iOS.

 ### Install the Grunt CLI